 Evidence of Meeting the Standard:

 1. There is a clear expectation that faculty distinguish between personal conviction and professionally accepted views.

 While recognizing and respecting the qualifications of faculty and their respective well-considered thoughts and ideas, the institution recognizes that a certain standardization is in the best interest of students.
 To that end, for each approved course, there is an approved Course Outline of Record that indicates the scope of material that must be covered in any given semester.
-This COR defines parameters for the course as a minimum, thus ensuring that students have similar experiences in similar courses.
+(COR examples) The COR defines parameters for the course as a minimum, thus ensuring that students have similar experiences in similar courses.
 Another avenue by which academic integrity and quality are ensured is through the enforcement of Board Policies 4030 and 4-8067.
-BP 4030 outlines Academic Freedom and explains the rights and responsibilities of faculty both in and out of the classroom.
-BP 4-8067 addresses Sectarian, Partisan, or Denominational Teaching, and ensures that religions will be respected in the learning environment, explored freely as academic subjects, but will not respect one religion over another, nor will there be official promotion of one religious service over another by the district.
+BP 4030 outlines Academic Freedom and explains the rights and responsibilities of faculty both in and out of the classroom.(Board Policy 4030) BP 4-8067 addresses Sectarian, Partisan, or Denominational Teaching, and ensures that religions will be respected in the learning environment, explored freely as academic subjects, but will not respect one religion over another, nor will there be official promotion of one religious service over another by the district.
+(BP 4-8067)

 Analysis and Evaluation:

 Academic Freedom is a mainstay of the American Educational System, and as such is highly revered and protected.
 It is the privilege of faculty to guide students through exploration while presenting in detail varying viewpoints.
 One way that faculty and administration ensure that there is a delineation between personal conviction and professional responsibility is through the evaluation process.
 Part of the evaluation criteria is that the professor is on track to complete the course outline of record in the semester.
-To address that criteria, there is exploration into several facets that strongly promote an open approach to teaching, one of which is adherence to the course outline of record.
+(Evaluation criteria) To address that criteria, there is exploration into several facets that strongly promote an open approach to teaching, one of which is adherence to the course outline of record.

 Standard I.C.10